SeismicCycleRacing/SCR-blog/_posts/2024-08-10-NationalCXChamps.markdown

 After lap 2, I could see that my gap on Hisky was fairly stable, and looking at the lap times I was only gaining about 10s every lap on Hisky.
-For context, at Huttcross I have been quite a bit faster than Hisky, so either Hisky was riding great, or I was on a bad day!
+For context, at Huttcross I have been able to open gaps of a few minutes on Hisky, so either Hisky was riding great, or I was on a bad day!
+I think Hisky was probably riding great, but I was definitely not that on it as well.
 I decided that my lead was safe enough and that I would just try to ride clean consistent laps from here on in.
 At no point was I close to my limit, but I don't think I had much motivation to push more.

-In the end I came through to finish about 1 minute up on Hisky who took the M3 class (50+?) and about 4 minutes up on Vaughan, who was second in my category.
+In the end I came through to finish about 1 minute up on Hisky who took the M3 class and about 4 minutes up on Vaughan, who was second in my category.

 <figure>